-If you’re looking for a job within the sales or the marketing field, chances are you’ve probably encountered a mock sales call during the interview process.
-While intimidating, these mock calls offer you the opportunity to showcase your selling skills and secure the job or move onto the next round of interviews.
-These calls allow the employer to learn your selling techniques, personality and fit within the role.
+If you’re looking for a job within the sales or marketing field, chances are you’ve probably encountered a mock sales call during the interview process.
+While intimidating, these mock calls offer you the opportunity to showcase your selling skills and secure the job or move on to the next round of interviews.
+These calls allow the employer to learn your selling techniques, personality, and fit within the role.
 The following techniques will help prepare you for a mock sales call so you get one step closer to a career in sales.

 Prepare and Research

 Just as you would for any other interview, be sure to prepare and research before the start.
 Brush up on any information the employer has given you regarding the sales scenario, buyer, and competitive landscape.
 Ensure you are familiar with the organization and product, as it is likely that the hiring manager will have you sell an existing product offering.
 Familiarize yourself with the company’s website and learn more about the product or service’s basic features, benefits, and competition.